 I then qualified as a solicitor (attorney to my American friends!) and for some sixteen years lived and worked in Dorset and Somerset.
-I did not start writing for some ten years but one Boxing Day when I was bored with the Christmas TV schedules, I started what became Case for Compensation.
+I started writing my first mystery thriller some ten years later when I was bored by the Christmas TV schedules.
 By chance I was friendly with a member of the Crime Writers Association who took me to meetings and there I met top-selling writers like PD James, Desmond Bagley and Gavin Lyall.
-Gavin was good enough to mentor me through this first book.
-Since then, I have been helped by Martin Edwards, the prolific crime-writer and by Colin Dexter, the creator of Morse – all typical examples of the generosity of spirit among authors.
+Gavin was good enough to mentor me while I was writing my first book - and so Case for Compensation was born.

-In 1984 I opened a law-office in London, and for some ten years I juggled writing with running this growing business.
-However, much as I loved London and international litigation, I loathed admin and bureaucracy and so I retired early to tackle new challenges and have more time to write.
+In 1984 I opened a law-office in London and, for some ten years, I juggled writing with running this growing business.
+However, much as I loved London and international litigation, I loathed admin and bureaucracy and so I retired to tackle new challenges and have more time to write.

 Where better than Las Vegas!

 My wife and I lived in Sin City for nearly seven years.
 There, I finished three books and became involved with American litigation, insurance fraud and the casino industry.
 Now, after a brief time in Cyprus, we are based on the Isle of Man.
 Here, besides my writing, I am part-time Chairman of the Employment Tribunal, a never-ending source of drama and human interaction.

 My sixteen books reflect my love of travel, political intrigue and fascination with fraud, murder, wine, casinos, sport and Formula One racing.
 Over the years I have visited over 80 countries and so my characters regularly flit from country to country by air, sea or fast car.